Standard Front End Documents

 Johnson County Wastewater is working to increase capacity of the sanitary sewer system in the general area of 95th Street and Roe Avenue.
 Referred to as the Indian Creek (IC) Interceptor 2 Capital Improvements, this project addresses the approximately 14,000 linear feet of 12-inch through 30-inch diameter existing sanitary sewer interceptor in Overland Park and Prairie Village, Kansas, downstream of the former Meadowbrook Golf Course and Country Club that requires additional capacity (approximately 2,000 feet is upstream [Northwest] of the golf course property).
 The additional capacity is needed to provide the desired long-term level of service for the tributary area during large wet weather events.
 This project will provide more dependable and environmentally sound sanitary sewer service to the area.

-Easment acquisition is complete.
-The project is currently out for construction bids with bid opening on June 27th.
-Construction will begin in late Summer and last through Summer/Autumn 2018.
+The project will be re-advertised for construction bids in early august with bid opening in late August.
+Construction will begin in late Autumn and last through Autumn 2018.

 A public meeting with the selected contractor will be scheduled after bid award and is anticipated to occur in August 2017.
 This meeting will give residents the opportunity to meet the construction contractor, JCW and engineer representatives, and ask questions related to schedule and restoration.